MinerChAI/silver-wiki/Git.md

 # `git`
 ![](git.png)

 This module displays information about the current git repository.
 If you are not in a git repository, it is not shown.
-If the current branch is dirty, the segment is yellow/orange.
+If the current branch is dirty, the segment is yellow/orange by default.
+The dirty color can be changed by providing an extra argument.

+## Icons
 | Icon Name | Description                                               | Nerd Fonts                  | Unicode   | ASCII |
 | --------- | --------------------------------------------------------- | :-------------------------: | :-------: | :---: |
 | github    | remote points to [GitHub](https://github.com/)            | ![github](github.png)       |           |       |